hfscheid/ai-project/README.md

   disco [command]

 Available Commands:
-  annouce     Command for annoucing BGP routes completion  Generate the autocompletion script for the specified shell help        Help about any command test        Command for managing tests
+  announce     Command for announcing BGP routes completion  Generate the autocompletion script for the specified shell help        Help about any command test        Command for managing tests